ConlynPattison/JobBoard/README.md

 - [ ] React front end
 - [ ] Deployed to AWS

+_See Pivotal Tracker project for specifics on requirements and stories._

 ## Contribution Helpers
 1. Please use descriptive developement branch names
     - i.e. rather than /dev use /dev-\<my_issue>